apache/calcite/site/_docs/index.md

 {% endhighlight %}

 Where is the database?
 There is no database.
-The connection is completely empty until `ReflectiveSchema.create` registers a Java object as a schema and its collection fields `emps` and `depts` as tables.
+The connection is completely empty until `new ReflectiveSchema` registers a Java object as a schema and its collection fields `emps` and `depts` as tables.